Whale tour Iceland

 Not that minke whales aren’t special or anything… but hey, they aren’t the wolves of the ocean that orcas are.
 After two hours of scouting the waters (our tour was 3 hours), the boat had already started turning back toward Olafsvik and I started to lose hope of an orca spotting.
 Some days you just don’t get lucky of course.
 Just as I was turning toward the captain’s nest to head inside to get warm again, I saw the captain excitedly toss aside his binoculars and radio the other crew members – orcas were in sight!

 We had the pleasure of finding a pod of seven orcas (!) which we got to view on our whale watching in Iceland.
 Seeing orcas in the wild so close to our boat was one of the high points – of which there were many – of our trip to Iceland.
 Whales have a way of taking my breath away.
 It is incredible to hear them blow water out of their blowhole as they surface.
 What was more incredible was seeing a calf with its mother in the wild.
+Seeing orcas in Iceland was truly one of the best moments of our trip… and there were a lot of incredible moments in Iceland!

 Whale watching in Iceland with Láki Tours

-Whale watching tours with Láki Tours leave from both Olafsvik and Grundarfjörður, and cost €80 at the time of publication.
+Iceland Whale watching tours with Láki Tours leave from both Olafsvik and Grundarfjörður, and cost €80 at the time of publication.

 What I appreciated about Láki Tours was how knowledgable the staff on board was.
 I’m fascinated to learn about whales, especially orcas, and their knowledge of the whales we saw was impressive.
+Whale watching trips in Iceland are a must add on to your Iceland itinerary – don’t miss an opportunity to go orca whale watching in Iceland!

 What many people don’t know about orcas is that they are at the top of the oceanic food chain, even eating great white sharks!
 Orcas are also incredibly smart, and teach each other when they learn new hunting tricks.